 - 1. Fully-automatic electronic timing with touch pads shall be required for State level swimming competition, and is highly recommended for District competition.
 Times shall be reported to two decimals places only (100ths of a second).
 Times shall be listed in hundredths only.
-All state records shall be reported to the hundredth of a second with no rounding off. - 2.
-Two back-up timing systems shall be available at all times when electronic timing is being used.
+All state records shall be reported to the hundredth of a second with no rounding off. - Two back-up timing systems shall be available at all times when electronic timing is being used.
 This could consist of (a) a manual backup built into the timing system plus one watch per lane or (b) three watches per lane.
 Two across-the-board finish judges shall be used at all times with either backup system.

 - 1. No additions or substitutions are allowed after entries have been submitted.
 Entries are final once they have been submitted to the State Host.
 Agencies and Districts have the sole responsibility of verifying the accuracy of each entry. - 2.
 A copy of the district results will be forwarded to the State Host along with the State entries.
 Official rosters are to be signed by the tournament director from district competition.
 Birth certificates are not required from district competition.
-EXCEPTION: Agencies with over onethousand five-hundred (1500) swimmers conducting their own qualifying meet must submit an official roster signed by the agency director along with birth certificates for verification.
-The State Host will verify the information for accuracy and sign the roster.
+EXCEPTION: Agencies with over one-thousand five-hundred (1500) swimmers conducting their own qualifying meet must submit an official roster signed by the agency director along with birth certificates for verification.
+The State Host will verify the information for accuracy and sign the roster. - 3.
+Each agency will be allowed only two (2) coaches on the deck during the state meet. - 4.
+The name and contact information of the District Swim Meet Coordinator, each participating team's department representative, and all swim coaches who participated in the district competition, must be faxed or emailed to the state host within forty-eight (48) hours of the conclusion of the district meet.